hfiref0x/SXSEXP/README.md

 # Build

 SXSEXP comes with full source code written in C.
-In order to build from source you need Microsoft Visual Studio 2015 and later versions.
+In order to build from source you need Microsoft Visual Studio 2019 and later versions.

 ## Instructions

 * Select Platform ToolSet first for project in solution you want to build (Project->Properties->General):
-  * v120 for Visual Studio 2013;
-  * v140 for Visual Studio 2015;
-  * v141 for Visual Studio 2017;
+  * v142 for Visual Studio 2019;
-  * v142 for Visual Studio 2019.
+  * v143 for Visual Studio 2022.
-* Windows SDK 8.1 or above must be installed.
+* Windows SDK 10 or above must be installed.

 # Authors

-(c) 2016 - 2020 SXSEXP Project
+(c) 2016 - 2023 SXSEXP Project